 If the complaint is from one employee, take it seriously.
 Deal with it immediately before the employee gets more upset.
 Agree to sit down with them and show records of payments.
 The employee has a right to see these records.

 If there is a dispute about part of an employee’s wages, you as the employer are still expected to pay the undisputed portion when it’s due.
 For example, if an employee says they are owed overtime, don't stop paying the regular part of their pay while the dispute is ongoing.

 If the complaint is from more than one employee, it will probably come directly from a federal or state agency.
 In this case, the employees as a group have filed the complaint.
 If the complaint is part of a class-action lawsuit, it might come from an attorney representing the employees as a group.
-Cooperate fully, share records, and, most important, don't lie.
+Cooperate fully, share records, and, most importantly, don't lie.